 “ASAE supports quality, affordable, accessible health care for all Americans.
 ASAE supports national uniform standards for funding benefits and employee protections.
 ASAE further believes that association health care plans possess many years of proven experience in the delivery of benefits through purchasing coalitions.
 As such, association health care plans can lead the way to the reform goals of providing the efficient delivery of quality health care to more citizens.” – ASAE Board Approved Position Statement #6

-An issue of increasing concern to the association community is the upcoming Cadillac tax, a 40 percent non-deductible excise tax on high-cost health plans that goes into effect in 2018.
-Many in Congress have pledged to support a repeal of the tax, but action has yet to be taken and the IRS continues to create regulations.
-The tax is projected to raise $87 billion over the next ten years.
+Another issue of concern to the association community is the Cadillac Tax, a 40 percent non-deductible excise tax on high-cost health plans in the Affordable Care Act that was set to go into effect in 2018.
+The tax was delayed by Congress in 2015.
+In January 2019, Congress again passed a two-year delay of the tax.
+Postponing the start of the Cadillac tax from 2018 to 2022 should lessen the incentive for employers to make changes immediately to their benefit plans and give opponents additional time to repeal the tax altogether.
+The tax is projected to raise $87 billion in revenue over the next ten years.